grandstaish/paperparcel/README.md

 ## Data classes inside data classes

 This works too.
-Note you only need the @DataParcel annotation on the root data object, e.g.:
+Note you only need the @DataParcel annotation on the root data object (although there is nothing wrong with putting it on both), e.g.:

 ```
 @DataParcel